Patents – Frequently Asked Questions (FAQs)

 - Design Patent: Covers the shape, ornamental features, and appearance of useful objects.

-- Plant Patent: Covers asexually reproduced distinct and new varity of plant.
+- Plant Patent: Covers asexually reproduced distinct and new variety of plant.
+(We do not handle these types of patent matters.)

 How do I know if my invention can be patented?